Punishment

 The

-king’s role remains central in all aspects of institutionalisation of dandaniti.
+king’s role remains central in all aspects of institutionalisation of

-He approves and notifies the Constitution
+punishment policy.
+He approves and

-of the Court, Rules of Evidence, Gradation of law Courts, Validity of Law Suits,
+notifies the Constitution of the Court, Rules of Evidence, Gradation of law

-People qualified to be Witnesses, Testimony of Witnesses; Assessing the
+Courts, Validity of Law Suits, People qualified to be Witnesses, Testimony of

-Without Witnesses; Wrong behaviour on the part of Witnesses; Swearing in of Witnesses;
+the part of Witnesses; Swearing in of Witnesses; Prayashchit; Confession.

 The prevalence of a variety of courts at various